 Ghosts of Venice

-Venetian Ghosts: all revealed in a great book by Venetian writer Alberto Toso Fei.
+Ghosts of Venice: all revealed in a great book by the Venetian writer Alberto Toso Fei.

 Instead, to my surprise, it turned out to be a very interesting book, suspended between legends and real life stories, which opened a new perspective on my knowledge of Venice.